L-Quinteros/PiezoresistiveFractureAbaqus/README.md

 ## How to use the UEL?

-open the "StudyCase.py" file using Abaqus.
+Open the "StudyCase.py" file using Abaqus.